kr3v/haskell-gtd-nl/README.md

 5. The extension only works in the workspace directory (bug, back-end).

 General notes:
-1. Certain files are not yet supported (for example, in some instances of using non-default infix operators).
-2. The extension works only in a project with a `*.cabal` file at its root.
+1. The extension works only in a project with a `*.cabal` file at its root.
-3. The first attempt to perform a `go to definition` action might take some time, yet consequent attempts in the same VS Code session should take much less time.
+2. The first attempt to perform a `go to definition` action might take some time, yet consequent attempts in the same VS Code session should take much less time.
-4. Having multiple VS Code sessions with opened Haskell editors is not supported at the moment.
-The backend might 'break' until full VS Code restart.
-5. TBD

 ## How to run
 ### Debug